esteejus/rgm/Simulation/README.md

 ```

 Convert GCF simulations to LUND
 Takes root output of GCF simulations and converts to LUND format.
+Note that you need a root tree with branches for pLead, pRed, pe, pRel, q, and weight.
 ```
 root 'GCF_to_LUND("inputFile","outputFile","target-type",A,Z)'
 ```